roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/app-building-steps.md

 To model business data you determine what data your app will need and how that data will relate to other data.
 Model-driven design uses a metadata-driven architecture so that designers can customize the application without writing code.
 Metadata means “data about data” and it defines the structure of the data stored in the system.

-Model-driven apps **cannot** be created without Dataverse tables, however Dataverse tables can be used by a wide of products including canvas apps and Power Automate.
+>[!NOTE]Model-driven apps **cannot** be created without Dataverse tables, however Dataverse tables can be used by a wide of products including canvas apps and Power Automate.

 [Tutorial: Create a custom table that has components in Power Apps](../data-platform/create-custom-entity.md)